0x5c/quick-bot-no-pain/README.md

 See `LICENSE` for the full license text.

 **Some parts** of this project are released under the terms of the Unlicense,
 and are identified as such in their documentation file.
+See the relevant documentation files for the full license text.